Introduction to Python

 MaximoFNTodo OK

-with the word finally
+with the finally

 try:print(variable_no_declarada)except:print("Ha ocurrido una excepción")finally:print("'try except' finallizado")